gurmehakkaur/PassATS/README.md

 ### Frontend (Next.js + React)
 The frontend is built with Next.js and React, prioritizing clean UX and responsive design.
 Tailwind CSS handles styling with a custom color scheme that maintains consistency across pages.
-## Core Features

-### 1. Conversational AI Chat
-The main interface is a real-time chat where you can talk about anything on your mind.
-The AI maintains a warm, empathetic tone and actively encourages you to share more.
-It's built on GPT-4o and designed to feel like talking to a supportive colleague rather than a robotic assistant.

-**Screenshot needed: Main chat interface showing conversation**

-### 2. Two-Tier Memory Architecture

-#### Episodic Memory (Journal System)
-Every conversation you have is automatically processed into structured episodic memories.
-These aren't just raw transcripts - the system uses an LLM to extract:
-- A narrative summary from your perspective
-- The primary emotion you were feeling
-- Key entities (people, projects, things mentioned)
-- Your intent in the conversation
-- An importance score

-The unique aspect is the journal labeling system.
-Each memory is assigned to a persistent topic label like "Gifts to Colleagues" or "Networking with Director".
-If you mention the same topic weeks or months later, it gets grouped under the same label.
-This creates a personal journal organized by themes rather than chronology.

-**Screenshot needed: Journal/Stories page showing expandable journal cards**

-#### Semantic Memory (Long-term Facts)
-The system periodically analyzes your episodic memories to extract stable, general facts about you:
-- Personality traits
-- Preferences and values
-- Stable facts (job, relationships, etc.)
-- Behavioral patterns
-- Important relationships

-These semantic memories are automatically injected into the system prompt for every conversation, allowing the AI to personalize its responses based on what it knows about you.

-### 3. Idle Detection & Batch Processing
-The system doesn't process every single message immediately.
-Instead, it uses a 60-second idle timer.
-When you stop chatting, it waits to see if you're done with that conversation thread.
-Once you've been idle for a minute, it:
-1. Summarizes the entire conversation chunk
-2. Creates an episodic memory with a journal label
-3. Periodically extracts semantic memories from recent episodes
-4. Stores everything in a Qdrant vector database

-This approach reduces API calls and creates more coherent memory units rather than fragmenting every message.

-### 4. Journal Page
-The Stories/Journal page displays all your episodic memories organized by journal labels.
-Each label appears as an expandable card showing:
-- The journal topic (e.g., "Career Growth Discussions")
-- Total number of entries under that topic
-- All conversation summaries related to that topic
-- Timestamps and emotional context

-All entries are expanded by default for easy browsing.
-The language is first-person ("My Journal", "My Entries") to emphasize that this is your personal space.

-**Screenshot needed: Expanded journal card showing multiple entries**

-### 5. Reflect Page - AI-Powered Introspection
-This page lets you query your entire conversation history using specialized AI agents:

-- **Personal Reflection Agent**: Provides deep, thoughtful analysis of your experiences and emotional patterns
-- **Informal Overview Agent**: Gives you a casual, friendly summary of what's been going on
-- **Resume Bullet Points Agent**: Extracts professional achievements and formats them as resume-ready bullet points

-Each agent searches through your episodic memories and generates insights based on your actual conversations.
-It's like having a therapist, friend, and career coach all analyzing your journal.

-**Screenshot needed: Reflect page with agent selection and generated insights**

-### 6. Goals Tracking
-A dedicated page for setting and tracking personal goals.
-Currently supports:
-- Adding goals with titles and descriptions
-- Categorizing goals (Career, Health, Personal, Financial, Learning)
-- Visual progress bars (hardcoded for now, will be conversation-driven later)
-- Category-specific color coding and icons

-The plan is to have the AI automatically update goal progress based on your conversations, but for now it provides a structured way to define what you're working toward.

-**Screenshot needed: Goals page with multiple goal cards**

-### 7. Google Calendar Integration (MCP)
-The system integrates with Google Calendar using the Model Context Protocol.
-The AI has function calling capabilities to:
-- View your upcoming calendar events
-- Create new events from natural language ("Schedule a meeting with Sarah tomorrow at 2pm")
-- Parse flexible time formats (ISO timestamps or natural language)
-- Set event durations and descriptions

-The integration uses OAuth 2.0 for secure authentication.

-### 8. Vector Search
-All episodic and semantic memories are stored in Qdrant with embeddings generated by OpenAI's text-embedding-3-small model.
-This enables:
-- Semantic search across your conversation history
-- Retrieval of relevant memories for context injection
-- Similarity-based grouping of related conversations

-**Key Design Decisions:**
-- Server-side rendering disabled in favor of client-side for this use case (single-user, local deployment)
-- Real-time chat updates using controlled components and state management
-- Expandable journal cards with smooth animations for better information density
-- Category-based color coding for goals (visual hierarchy)
-- First-person language throughout ("My Journal", "My Entries") for personal feel

 **Page Structure:**
 - `dashboard.js` - Main chat interface with message history and input